-This Department would have among its actions, to elaborate and propose the provincial program of benchmarking, which in matters of public management and modernization of the State - would include: methodological definition benchmarking and its diffusion; monitoring and evaluation of the development of provincial public organizations; the Bank of Successful Projects; and the Provincial Benchmarking Network.
+This Department would have among its actions, to elaborate and propose the provincial program of benchmarking, which in matters of public management and modernization of the State - would include: the methodological definition of benchmarking and its diffusion; monitoring and evaluation of the development of provincial public organizations; the Bank of Successful Projects; and the Provincial Benchmarking Network.
 In other words, to provide the Innovation Programs Benchmarking Department with a Department that guarantees the continuity of these components.